jonaselgammal/GPry/README.md

 ## TODOs for the release:

-- Fix the convergence criterion (kl_from_draw does not seem to be working correctly at all)
+- Fix the convergence criterion (kl_from_draw does not seem to be working correctly at all) (In progress)
 - Do some robustness tests of the SVM.
 It seems like *C* needs to be set to a finite value for the SVM to converge in a finite time but this should be checked in detail.
-- Maybe write a method which dynamically expands the hyperparameter space prior so the user doesn't have to worry about this
+- Maybe write a method which dynamically expands the hyperparameter space prior so the user doesn't have to worry about this (done)
-- Interface to Cobaya
+- Interface to Cobaya (in progress)
-- Write a module which acts as a "frontend" for easy use.
+- Write a module which acts as a "frontend" for easy use. (in progress)